-In virtually any SaaS organization, corporate accounting has long been viewed as custodian and curator of financial data.
-However, as any Controller or CFO of a multi-entity SaaS organization can tell you, when bringing data together or distributing financial results broadly, the financial consolidation process has long been an onerous drudgery of information assembly, validation, and reporting.
-The consolidation process for many SaaS companies is often measured in weeks, but rarely measured in days.
+Corporate accounting has long been viewed as custodian and curator of financial data.
+However, whether it's bringing the data together or distributing the financial results broadly, the financial consolidation process has long been an onerous drudgery of information assembly, validation, and reporting.
+The consolidation process for many corporate accounting groups is sometimes measured in months, often measured in weeks, but rarely measured in days.